 Professor | Psychiatry and Neuroscience

-Dr. Hazlett is a Professor in the Departments of Psychiatry and Director of the Cognitive Psychophysiology Laboratory.
-She also has a secondary appointment in the Department of Neuroscience.
+Dr. Hazlett is Director of the Cognitive Psychophysiology Laboratory and a Professor in the Departments of Psychiatry and Neuroscience.
+She is also a Senior Research Career Scientist at the James J. Peters VA Medical Center (an affiliate of ISMMS).
+Her main research interests focus on the use of psychophysiology and magnetic resonance imaging to identify neurobiological mechanisms underlying serious mental illness and their translational importance.
+At the JJPVA, Dr. Hazlett conducts research on the neurobiology of suicidal behavior in Veterans.
 Dr. Hazlett is a principal investigator on grants from the NIMH, the U.S. Department of Veterans Affairs, and the Department of Defense.
 She has received Young Investigator and Independent Investigator Awards from the Brain and Behavior Research Foundation (formerly NARSAD).
 Her work has been featured on the cover of three high-impact international journals (Biological Psychiatry, The American Journal of Psychiatry, and Brain Research).
 Professor Hazlett is a member of the Association for Psychological Research, Society for Psychophysiological Research, and the Society for Research in Psychopathology.
+She is on several editorial boards and federal grant review panels.

 Margaret M. McClure, PhD